jina-ai/docs/chapters/docstring/docstring.rst

 Docstring Coverage
 -------------------
-We suggest leveraging `interrogate <https://github.com/econchick/interrogate>`_ to calculate the docstring coverage and help to find out missing docstrings.
+We suggest leveraging `interrogate <https://github.com/econchick/interrogate>`_ to calculate the docstring coverage and find out missing docstrings.
 You can create a configure file ``pyproject.toml`` with the following configurations.

 .. highlight:: toml